 Feed the rumen, feed the cow

 The rumen microbes work similarly to an anaerobic digester, breaking down forage and feed in a sealed environment.
-Research has found that this microbiome is responsible for up to 60% of variability in feed efficiency.
+Research has found that this microbiome is responsible for more than 60% of variability in feed efficiency.
 Some of this variability is due to differences in the microbial make-up or profile of individual cows, which can significantly affect how much DMI is required to produce a litre of milk.
-This difference can be up to 2.5kg less DMI required for more feed efficient cows which equates to approximately 8-10kg FW of a typical grass silage, saving 1 tonne FW of silage per day in a herd of 100 cows with no loss in yield.
+This difference can be up to 2.5kg less DMI required for more feed efficient cows which equates to approximately 8-10kg FW of a typical grass silage, saving 1 tonne FW of silage per day in a herd of 100 dairy cows with no loss in yield.